 Waymo introduced their autonomous Chrysler Pacifica Hybrid minivans in December 2016.
 In 2017, 500 self-driving Pacifica Hybrid minivans were delivered to Waymo by FCA.

 In order to move quickly and efficiently in autonomy, it is essential to partner with like-minded technology leaders.
 Our partnership with Waymo continues to grow and strengthen; this represents the latest sign of our commitment to this technology. – Sergio Marchionne, CEO of FCA

 Almost all of the self-driving Chrysler Pacifica minivans of the company are now driving around Chandler & that too without a human test driver.
 Chandler is a suburb of Phoenix.
 The self-driving Fiat Chrysler minivans were being tested on public roads in Chandler by Waymo since 2016.
 But Waymo always puts a human test driver behind the wheel.
 The area is expected to expand soon.
 It will cover a large portion, about 600 square miles of the sprawling metropolis of Phoenix.

-Waymo is trying really hard to introduce their autonomous ride-hailing service in Phoenix as soon as possible.
+Waymo is trying really hard to introduce its autonomous ride-hailing service in Phoenix as soon as possible.
 They have introduced an offer that allows the first users to be part of the early rider program of Waymo.
-This offer was launched in back in April 2016, in the Phoenix area.
-Though the “early riders” of the self-driving minivan, till now have always been accompanied by a human test driver in the vehicle.
+This offer was launched in back in April 2016 in the Phoenix area.
+Although the “early riders” of the self-driving minivan, till now have always been accompanied by a human test driver in the vehicle.